guglielmopadula/LidCavity-models/README.md

 The integrals are calculated with the composite trapezoidal formula.
+The derivatives are calculated with first order difference method.

 The models, with their main characteristics and performances, are summed up here.